nypl-spacetime/maps-by-decade/README.md

     npm run start-no-local-data

+Maps by Decade is now running on [localhost:3223](http://localhost:3223/)!

 By running `start-no-local-data`, Maps by Decade will load its data [from GitHub](https://github.com/nypl-spacetime/maps-by-decade-data).

 It's also possible to serve Maps by Decade's data files locally.
 To do this, run: